kclandry/2600-Final-Markdown/Advanced Markdown.md

 ### Definitions (Not supported in Github)

 A definition is also a reference based function.
-It is created independant of the initial reference, however.
+It is created independent of the initial reference, however.
 With links, images and footnotes, a reference is created and defined elsewhere.
 With a definition, the initial reference is not used.
 A definition is denoted with an asterisk before the square brackets.
 Once defined, whenever the word used within the brackets is used in the document, the definition is displayed if the user hovers over the word.
 This is used mostly for abbreviations.

 *[URL]: Uniform Resource Locator